ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 ### 3.1.3 Source Authentication
 ### 3.1.4 Machine-User-Center Mapping Check
 System validates the registration machine, registration officer, and registration center details to ensure that the packet is received from the verified source.
-Also, validates those devices that are used for packet creation, to ensure that the devices are verified.
+It also validates those devices that are used for packet creation, to ensure that the devices are verified.
 Refer below for the process:
-1. Fetches the registration machine ID, officer ID, center ID and GPS from the database.
-Then validates if machine ID, center ID, GPS, and officer ID are sync in the master databases as follows:
+1. Fetches the registration machine ID, officer ID, center ID and GPS from the database and validates if they are in sync with the master databases as follows:
    * Checks if the center ID was active in center master table when a packet was created.
    * Checks if the machine ID was active in machine master table when a packet was created.
    * Checks if at least one from a supervisor/officer ID is present in packet meta info.
 Checks if officers/supervisor was active in user master table when a packet was created.